Roasted Winter Veggies with Fermented Garlic and Honey

 Peel garlic cloves and place in a small mason jar.
 You can use any size jar depending on how much you want to make.
 Fill the jar with garlic 3/4 of the way to the top.

-Pour honey over the garlic until it just covers the garlic.
-Mix the honey into the garlic until it covers it.
+Mix the honey into the garlic until it just covers the garlic.
 The honey will get thinner over time.
 Cover with a secure lid.
 Place in a cool dark place

 Let it ferment for at least 2-3 days for this recipe or up to two weeks.
 You can leave it for up to a year on your counter or in a cabinet.
 The garlic will change color and lose some of its spiciness.
 It will actually have a wonderful flavor that can taste like candy!